SMRUCC/GCModeller/manual/using_GCModeller/README.md

 ### 1. Basically annotation

 ##### a.
 Primary Annotation

+> The primary annotation contains these three basically steps:
+> + alignment, perform by blastp bbh or sbh
+> + catalog, catalog the proteins into ortholog groups
+> + profiling, quantities counting of the groups

    1. [COG](./orthology/COG.md): Cluster of Orthologous Groups of proteins
    2. [KO](./orthology/KO.md): KEGG Orthology
    3. [GO](./orthology/GO.md): Gene Onthology